Renu987/Terraform/Migration from AWS to terraform/Readme.md

-## How to Migrate an AWS existing resource to Terraform
+## How to Migrate an AWS existing resource to Terraform using "terraform import"

 Create a folder --main.tf --